Securing Microsoft Copilot Cowork: A Security Practitioner's Guide

 The Threat Model

 AI Risk for Copilot Cowork depends primarily on what data it has access to and what actions it can take.
 The primary risk is indirect prompt injection — hijacking of the user's agent by untrusted content that the agent reads.
-This risk was demonstrated against Copilot Cowork's namesake, Claude Cowork (see Claude Cowork Exfiltrates Files).
+This threat was demonstrated against Microsoft Copilot Cowork (see Microsoft Copilot Cowork Exfiltrates Files) and Copilot Cowork's namesake, which it was built on, Claude Cowork (see Claude Cowork Exfiltrates Files).

 Indirect prompt injection is designated #1 in the OWASP LLM Top 10 (LLM01 Prompt Injection), and the techniques modeled below map to threats described by MITRE ATLAS.